×

 • Madurese is spoken as a national language in: Indonesia, Island of Madura.

 You will also get to know the continents where Tibetan and Madurese speaking countries lie.
-Based on the number of people that speak these languages, the position of Tibetan language is not available and position of Madurese language is 69.
+Based on the number of people that speak these languages, the position of Tibetan language is 29 and position of Madurese language is 69.
 Find all the information about these languages on Tibetan and Madurese.

 Tibetan and Madurese Language History